FindHotel/backend-assignment-elixir/README.md

 ### Expected outcome and shipping:

 - A library/component that packages the import service and the interface for accessing the geolocation data;
-- A REST API application that uses the aforementioned library
+- A REST API application that uses the aforementioned library.

 #### Bonus